 "Being an online student wasn't a disadvantage for me.
 I think sometimes people think if you're not there face to face you won't have access to your instructors, but I did.
 I could shoot them a question at my lunch break and usually by the time I got home I would have an answer and that's when I could start working on my schoolwork anyway, so it worked out perfectly."

 Upon successful completion of the Network Engineering program, qualified students may pursue a variety of industry-standard professional networking and computer certifications, including:

 Although certification may not be required for employment as a network engineer, it does signify to prospective employers a threshold level of expertise that is highly desirable to companies staffing IT positions of vital importance to the organization.

 Upon successful graduation from this program, graduates should also be able to:

-The training from this Network Engineering program, along with career planning and placement assistance from the Virginia College Career Services team, can help students pursue rewarding IT positions after graduation.
+The training from this Network Engineering program, along with career planning and placement assistance from the Virginia College Career Development Specialists, can help students pursue rewarding IT positions after graduation.

 Learn more about a challenging career as a network engineer in the rapidly evolving information technology industry.
 Complete the Request More Information form and take the first step toward an exciting new career.

 Note: The College makes no representation, promise or guarantee that completion of this program either assures passage of any certification examination or acceptance by any state board.
 Prospective and current students, as well as graduates, are responsible for researching and understanding all examination, registration or licensure requirements in any state in which they seek to become registered, licensed or employed